 If performance history is available, Azure Migrate considers the utilized RAM for comparison.
 If a comfort factor is specified, the utilized RAM is multiplied by the comfort factor.

-If there's no history, the allocated RAM is used without application of a comfort factor.
+If there's no history, the allocated RAM is used to apply a comfort factor.

 |Ready if the amount of RAM is within the limit|

-The number of disks attached to the machine, including the OS disk, must be 65 or fewer.
+The number of disks attached to the server, including the OS disk, must be 65 or fewer.